SHARING STORIES WITH THE NEXT GENERATION

 TRIPS AND VISITS

-We have had several trips in recent months, all designed to inspire participants and help them learn more about the contribution of Muslim solders in our history.
+We have held several trips, all designed to inspire participants and help them learn more about the contribution of Muslim solders in our history.
 Some of the places we’ve visited include France, Woking and Brighton.
 Take a closer look HERE.

 WHAT DO WE AIM TO DO?